lean-dojo/LeanDojo/docs/source/user-guide.rst

 **********************************************

-Traced repos/files/theorems provide all information we need, and we can construct concrete machine learning datasets by some additional post-processing.
+Traced repos/files/theorems provide all information we need, and we can construct concrete machine learning datasets with some additional post-processing.
 See our examples of constructing datasets from `Lean 3's mathlib <https://github.com/lean-dojo/LeanDojo/blob/main/scripts/generate-benchmark-lean3.ipynb>`_ and `Lean 4's mathlib4 <https://github.com/lean-dojo/LeanDojo/blob/main/scripts/generate-benchmark-lean4.ipynb>`_.